comicfans/comicfans.github.io/_posts/2026-01-10-red-black-tree.md

 ![image]({{ site.baseurl }}/images/2026-01-10-red-black-tree/rbt-insert-red-uncle.png)

-4. condition 3.1/3.2 only consider the first iteration (insert node is leaf) condition, during recursive, it's possible to see different variants of 3
+4. condition 3 only consider the first iteration (insert node is leaf) condition, during recursive, it's possible to see different variants of 3.
-   (note, we only need further fixing under condition 3.2, so next recursive we'll always see the 'lowest changed node' as RED).
-If new parent is black then fixed completed, just like condition 1 (since 3.2 won't change black height)
+   Since we only need further fixing under condition 3.3, so next recursive we'll always see the 'lowest changed node' as RED.

+4.1 If new parent is black then fixed completed, just like condition 2 (remember, every step we applied won't change black height)

-4.1 if new red parent is the root, then turn root into black, so tree black height finally increase one.
+4.2 if new red parent is the root, then turn root into black, so tree black height finally increase one.
 Since changed sub-tree always
     maintain exactly same black height as before insertion, equals to its sibling, so black height equal rule never breaks

   ![image]({{ site.baseurl }}/images/2026-01-10-red-black-tree/rbt-insert-red-uncle-push-root.gif)

-4.2 similar to 3.2, just with more sub-tree (apply 3.2 fix and then recursive)
+4.3 similar to 3.3, just with more sub-tree (apply 3.3 fix and then recursive)

   ![image]({{ site.baseurl }}/images/2026-01-10-red-black-tree/rbt-insert-4.2.png)

-4.3 if new parent is not root, uncle is BLACK, sit far away to new appeared RED node
+4.4 similar to 3.1, uncle is BLACK, sit far away to new appeared RED node

   ![image]({{ site.baseurl }}/images/2026-01-10-red-black-tree/rbt-insert-4.3.png)